By Joanne Jeffries. Last Updated 12th November 2021. Welcome to this case study covering personal injury claims payouts for a prison worker.

 - Money for the recovery process – There is only one place to begin, and this is with the fact that you will receive a sum of money that is designed to help you through the recovery process if you successfully claim compensation.

 - Cover out of pocket expenses – It is likely that you will experience other costs because of your injuries, from loss of earnings to travel expenses, yet you will not need to fund these yourself if you make a compensation claim, as you will be able to claim for these expenses as special damages.

 - Peace of mind – Unfortunately, there are a lot of people that can torture themselves when they have been involved in an accident.
 The damage is not always physical.
 It can be easy to second guess yourself and wonder whether you could have done something differentially.
 A personal injury claim can help you to draw a line on the situation and move on.

 One man made a claim for these reasons after being the victim of a prison worker assault.
 In this case we came across when researching prison claims, the 54-year-old victim was attacked by a prisoner who had made threats towards him in the past.
 The prison service accepted liability because they had failed to act upon these threats.
 The man suffered severe psychological trauma, resulting in a payout of £109,007.

-If you have been involved in an accident of this nature, we can help you to get the personal injury compensation you deserve.
+If you have been involved in an accident of this nature, our team of personal injury specialists can help you to get the personal injury compensation you deserve.
 It is also important to note that you can claim on behalf of someone else if you are a dependent of a prison officer killed on duty.
 Here at Accident Claims UK, we have many years of experience, and as you can see, it is so important to make a claim if you have been a victim.
 However, before you get in touch, read on to discover more about this case and the interesting statistics surrounding it.